areguera/terraform-aws-ssm/examples/simple/README.md

 deactivated to prevent later executions while still investigating and fixing the failure.

-Once the problem is identified, and fixed, the maintenance window that failed in first place must be executed manually to reapply the same patches that failed previously.
-If this second execution passes successfully, then the maintenance window can be enabled again for automatic execution later on the remaining instances.
+Once the problem has been identified, and fixed, the maintenance window must be executed manually to reapply that specific software patching again.
+If this manual execution passes successfully, then the maintenance window can be enabled again for automatic execution in the future.

 Applying actions in a limited number of EC2 instances is not enough to reduce the possibility of downtime because an application failure.
 It exists the